-- I have received a copy of and read the Admission, Progression, Dismissal and Graduation Policies of the ADN Program at Amarillo College, including the "General Conduct Requirements" in the Associate Degree Nursing Program Student Handbook. - Approved criteria and limitations for enrollment in specific courses may prevent me from:

-- I must accept all nursing client/patient assignments unrestricted by considerations of social or economic status, personal attributes, or the nature of health problems and the assigned clinical hours or I may be dismissed from the program. - I must use Standard Precautions at all times in dealing with clients/patients while enrolled in the nursing program.
+- I have received a copy of and read the Admission, Progression, Dismissal and Graduation Policies of the ADN Program at Amarillo College, including the "General Conduct Requirements" in the Associate Degree Nursing Program Student Handbook. - Approved criteria and limitations for enrollment in specific courses may prevent me from: - o establishing my own enrollment schedule, and o enrolling in specific courses for specific semesters. - I must accept all nursing client/patient assignments unrestricted by considerations of social or economic status, personal attributes, or the nature of health problems and the assigned clinical hours or I may be dismissed from the program. - I must use Standard Precautions at all times in dealing with clients/patients while enrolled in the nursing program.
 I have received a copy of these Standard Precautions and am familiar with same. - I must abide by policies in the ADN Program at Amarillo College and in the agencies where I may be assigned for clinical experiences. - I must adhere to the requirements of the Student Testing Policy in the ADN Student Handbook and refrain from scholastic dishonesty as defined in the Student Academic Violations Policy in the AC Student Rights and Responsibilities bulletin. - If at any time during my program enrollment I am convicted of a criminal offense, I will immediately notify the ADN Program Director. - Copies of all Student Professional Contracts that I must sign are available for my review in the nursing course manuals of each specific clinical course.